dan-froe/BASH/esp_ping/README.md

 If you have a second ESP replace **IP2** with the IP of your second ESP.

 **TIME**
 Optional: Replace **TIME** with a duration in seconds.
-This extends the time between two successful ping.
+This extends the waiting time after a successful ping.
 Standard is 4 seconds.

 **When there is only 1 ESP, variable TIME takes the place of IP2.
 You have to provide at least one IP.
 IP2 and TIME are not required.**